linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 08 Bank Regulation/Chapter 16 Milestones in Banking Legislation Regulatory Reform.md

 This problem might have been addressed by indexing the deposit interest-rate ceilings to market interest rates, but this was never done.
 The regulators seemed to prefer unlimited discretion, but their efforts to make timely adjustments in the ceilings could not keep up with the fast-moving capital markets.

 DIDMCA addressed this problem by providing for the gradual elimination of all deposit interest-rate ceilings, except those on demand deposits.
 Banks became free to compete in deposit markets as they saw fit.
 Even the demand deposit interest-rate restriction was circumvented with consumer NOW accounts.
 What was not too clearly understood was how important the earlier deposit subsidies had been in discouraging high-risk strategies of banks.
-DIDMCA also raised the ceiling on federally insured deposits from  $40,000 to$ 100,000 per account.
+DIDMCA also raised the ceiling on federally insured deposits from  $40,000 to $100,000 per account.
 This reduced the incentive of depositors to monitor their banks, further encouraging risk-taking by banks.

 The second major initiative of DIDMCA was to subject all insured banks to Federal Reserve cash-asset reserve requirements.
 This addressed the Federal Reserve's problem of membership attrition.
 The opportunity cost of satisfying the Federal Reserve's cash-asset reserve requirements increased with the level of market interest rates and declining Federal Reserve membership was yet another piece of the syndrome of the 1970s.
 Thus, DIDMCA eliminated an opportunity for regulatory arbitrage.
 Interestingly, since 1980 the Federal Reserve has lowered demand deposit reserve requirements from a maximum of over  $16\%$  to  $10\%$ .
 Thus, regulatory hegemony has been accompanied by a transference of the taxpayer's seigniorage to the banks.
 A summary of the major provisions of DIDMCA appears in the box below.